0xBitWishper/Devlation/readme.md

-🔥 Devlation — Token Burn Utility for Solana
+🔥 Devflation — Token Burn Utility for Solana

-Devlation is a blockchain-based utility platform designed to provide a transparent, automated, and verifiable token burn mechanism for Solana developers.
+Devflation is a blockchain-based utility platform designed to provide a transparent, automated, and verifiable token burn mechanism for Solana developers.
 The project empowers token creators to reduce supply, create scarcity, and enhance long-term value — all through decentralized automation.

 🌐 Overview

-Devlation allows developers to:
+Devflation allows developers to:
 Burn tokens on-chain using the official SPL burn instruction Automate burns based on price, time, or fee triggers Track global burn statistics via dashboard and API